d12frosted/elpa-mirror/melpa/difftastic-readme.txt

 - `difftastic-buffers' - show the result of 'difft BUFFER-A BUFFER-B'.
   Language is guessed based on buffers modes.
 When called with prefix argument it will ask for language to use.

+- `difftastic-git-diff-range' - transform ARGS for difftastic and show the result of 'git diff ARGS REV-OR-RANGE -- FILES' with difftastic.